Additive C*-categories and K-theory: Reduced crossed products

-In order to finish the proof of Theorem \ref{ejgwoierferfewrferfwe} we must show that the restriction of the reduced crosssed product functor to $C^{*}$-algebras has the desired values, and that it preserves faithful morphisms.
-We start with recalling the explicit description of the reduced crossed product of $C^{*}$-algebras with $G$-action. \begin{construction} {\em Let $ A$ be in $\Fun(BG,\nCalg)$.
+In order to finish the proof of Theorem \ref{ejgwoierferfewrferfwe} we must show that the restriction of the reduced crossed product functor to $C^{*}$-algebras has the desired values and that it preserves faithful morphisms.
+We start with recalling the explicit description of the reduced crossed product of $C^{*}$-algebras with $G$-action.

+\begin{construction} {\em Let $ A$ be in $\Fun(BG,\nCalg)$.
 We write the {result of the} action of $g$ on $a$ in $A$ as ${}^{g}a$.
 The strict $G$-action on the large $C^{*}$-category $\Hilb(A)$ was described in Example \ref{qregiuheqrigegwegergwegergw}.
 We consider $ A$ as an object of $\Hilb( A)$ in the natural way and define